TheMiniLuca/GrimGuardian/README.md

 ## What is GrimGuardian
-GrimGuardian is a plugin that depends on GrimAC to provide or modify additional features.
-This plugin works only on Bukkit servers based on PaperMC and requires PacketEvents Plugin.
+GrimGuardian is a plugin that converts manipulable client-side actions into server-side actions.
+It depends on the GrimAC and PacketEvents plugins.

    ### The Purpose
    **GrimGuardian** is to ensure that hackers gain absolutely no advantage.